matteo-pacini/iosdev.sh/README.md

 - Install a local version of ruby 2.7.2

 ```
 iosdev.sh --ruby-version 2.7.2       // output: ./ruby folder
 source ./ruby_activate.sh            // to activate it
-deactivate                      // to deactivate it
+ruby_deactivate                      // to deactivate it
 ```

 - Install a local version of ruby 2.4.10 named "vruby"